-Using its hot-add feature, Hyper-V grows the guest operating system memory as memory pressure builds within the guest.
-Dynamic memory helps to dynamically and automatically divide RAM between running VMs and provide a VM with more or less memory in response to changes in the resource demand of running VMs.
-This helps to provide more efficient use of memory resources on a Hyper-V host and greater VM density on a given host as well.
+Using the “hot add” feature, Hyper-V expands the guest operating system memory as memory demands increase within the guest.
+Dynamic Memory helps to dynamically and automatically divide RAM between running VMs, reassigning memory based on changes in their resource demands.
+This helps to provide more efficient use of memory resources on a Hyper-V host as well as greater VM density.

-The next step in our VM configuration is Configuring Networking.
-In order for a particular VM to have connectivity to the network, we must attach the VM to a virtual switch that has connectivity to the intended networks.
-However, we can also leave a VM in a disconnected state as well as this is not a requirement in finishing the VM configuration.
-As you can see here, we are connecting the VM to the ExternalSwitch which is a virtual switch connected to the production LAN.
+The next step in our VM configuration is to Configuring Networking.
+In order for a particular VM to have connectivity to the network, you must attach a virtual switch that is connected.
+You can also leave a VM in a disconnected state; connection to a network is not a requirement in completing VM configuration.
+In this example, we are connecting the VM to the ExternalSwitch, which is a virtual switch connected with the production LAN.

 Hard Disk Configuration

-If we want to simply attach our new VM configuration to an existing virtual hard disk we can select that option.
-Maybe we copied over a vhdx file we want to reuse with a new VM configuration.
-We can simply point the wizard to the vhdx file with this option.
+- The Use an existing virtual hard disk option lets you attach your new VM configuration to an existing virtual disk.
+Perhaps you copied over a vhdx file that you want to reuse with the new VM configuration.
+You can simply point the wizard to the vhdx file with this option.

-With the third option – attach a virtual hard disk later, we can choose to skip the creation of a hard disk in the wizard and assign a disk later.
-A note here is that one of the caveats to create a virtual hard disk option is that you have no choice at that point to choose the type of disk to create.
-By default, Hyper-V creates dynamically expanding disks, which many are more familiar with as thin provisioned disks.
-Space is only used as the VM needs it.
-There is overhead however to this process.
-While the Hyper-V storage driver makes efficient use of these, for the best performance, many will still want to provision thick disks or fixed size in the Hyper-V world.
-To do that, we need to choose the third option and attach a virtual hard disk later.
+There is one significant caveat to the create a virtual hard disk option: you have no choice in the type of disk that is created.
+By default, Hyper-V creates “dynamically expanding” disks, which are thin-provisioned disks.
+Space is used only as needed.
+There are some downsides to this approach, however.
+While the Hyper-V storage driver generally makes efficient use of resources, for the best performance, many may still prefer to provision thick disks or fixed size in Hyper-V. To do that, you should choose the third option and attach a thick virtual hard disk after your VM is created.

-Finally, we reach the summary of our configuration choices.
-Once we click Finish our VM is created with the options we chose.
+You’ve now reached the summary of your configuration choices.
+Once you click Finish, your VM is created according to the options you specified.

-After starting the VM, we can connect to the console by right-clicking and selecting Connect.
+You can connect to the console by right-clicking the VM and selecting Connect.

-After connecting to the console, we should now be able to boot our VM and install the operating system as normal through the operating system installation prompts.
+After connecting to the console, we should now be able to boot our VM and install the operating system as usual, through the operating system installation prompts.